twilio/video-quickstart-ios/README.md

 This repository contains example code written in both Objective-C and Swift.
 The Swift examples use Apple's Swift 4.2 programming language for iOS.

 If you haven't used Twilio before, welcome!
 You'll need to [Sign up for a Twilio account](https://www.twilio.com/try-twilio) first.
 It's free!

+These Quickstarts expect that you have "Client-side Room Creation" enabled in your Twilio account.
+You can check this setting on the [Default Room Settings](https://www.twilio.com/console/video/configure) page in the [Twilio Console](https://www.twilio.com/console).

 ## Quickstart